 Just over two years ago, Aubrey and I embarked upon a journey to adopt.
 In March of this year, our first adoption was finalized, and we have had the privilege of being Mommy and Daddy to a beautiful little girl from her birth.
 Now, we are beginning the process all over again.
 That’s right.
 We’re adopting another child.
-I’ve received a number of responses when I tell people this.
-Some encouraging, some comical, but thankfully, none too rude.
-I would… Read More »

 If you ever feel overwhelmed, burned out, or just generally ill-equipped to balance parenting and homeschooling and the rest of regular life stuff, then the Homeschool Teaching Summit is designed for you.
 It will refresh your excitement for the homeschool journey, equip you with practical teaching tools, and transform your vision for Christian education and …

 What exactly is “sanctification”?
 This is the process whereby God works in our lives to change us and to transform us in many degrees so that we are like our elder brother, the Lord Jesus Christ.
 I know this on an intellectual level, but what does it mean in my life?
 I’ve known that this was a hard process, that sanctification can hurt.
 I also know that it is necessary.
 I thought I’d experienced the pain of this process.
 To be quite honest, I’d even glamorized this process somewhat, thinking that I was such a good Christian: “Look at me!
 I’m being sanctified… I’m suffering for Christ’s sake.”
 That was before this past week.